jlegs/auction-manager-online/README.rst

 Auction Manager Online
 ===============

+For any nontechnical readers who got here through some sort of search for 'auction manager', this web app is currently under development and not ready for deployment.

-This Web application aims to help nonprofits manage their auction fundraisers, which often constitute a large portion of their annual funding.
+The application aims to help nonprofits manage auction fundraisers, which often constitute a large portion of their annual funding.

+Currently, the system allows users to create auction Items, Guests and Invoices (which default to one invoice per guest).

+Users can also view the list of guests, items and invoices, as well as view invoices and guests by table assignment.

 Setup
 ---------------